somanath88/GNNSeq/README.md

 The application may experience occasional delays if the server is overloaded or temporarily unavailable.
 If this happens, please wait for a while and try again later.

-Detailed nstructions for usage of the application are within the application itself.
+Detailed instructions for usage of the application are within the application itself.